hexanal/fredmercy-blog/content/devlog/NEXTUP.md

 6. a good way to nagivate using keyboard shortcurts
   - arrows, or `hjkl` vim-like
   - good nav also for mobile?
+7. opt-in "tracking" -> ask for feedback on a page?